 Below are three of the most commonly built foundations that provide all of the features mentioned above, wood, concrete slab, and concrete wall.

 Building a foundation out of wood is simple and inexpensive making it an excellent option for most home greenhouses.
 We recommend using naturally resistant woods, such as cedar, redwood, or cypress.
 These woods contain substances that inhibit decay.
 Pressure-treated wood is also available in most areas but contains copper and is corrosive to aluminum.
 When using pressure-treated wood, a minimum 10 mil thick barrier should be placed between the wood and aluminum frame.
-Common barrier materials include polyethylene, vinyl, and plastic composite lumber, deck protector joist tape, etc..
+Common barrier materials include polyethylene film, vinyl strips, plastic composite lumber, deck protector joist tape, etc..

 The first step to building a greenhouse is constructing a foundation, but before you begin you should have a level site prepared for your greenhouse.
 We recommend using 4" x 6" or larger timbers for the foundation of a Solar Harvest, Grow More, or Cross Country greenhouse.
 The wood can be cut to size with a standard hand or power saw once it has been purchased.